ericksonvo/MechaCar_Statistical_Analysis/README.md

 ## MPG vs All Variables
 ![mpg_vs_all](https://user-images.githubusercontent.com/117749494/225117602-74f07e33-873a-4366-8cf4-3bc59e5c874c.png)
 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-  Looking at the linear regression models above we see that ground clearance provided a non-random amount of variance to the mpg values
+Looking at the linear regression models above we see that vehicle length and ground clearance provided a non-random amount of variance because if we look at their p-values they were less that 0.05 so its enough evidence to reject our null hypothesis.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of our linear model is not considered to be zero because if it were to be zero we would have a flat line in our graph.
+However, If we look at the graph for MPG vs All Variables we see that there is a slope slightly treding upwards showing that there is a small positive correlation.
 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The data provided in our linear regression model provides good insights on th MechaCar prototypes.
+We now know that vehicle weight and ground clearance gives us good mpg. however, seeing that others have a random variance we can use the data to help with the MechaCar.
+Also, if we look at the R-Squared values they are 0.7149 and the adjusted is 0.6825 showing that there is a strong correlation.
 ## Summary Statistics on Suspension Coils
 ![summary_total](https://user-images.githubusercontent.com/117749494/225117629-02bbe623-0ee6-45d3-9dbd-6da0911f278c.png)